Need Digital Health Services for your research?

 Research ideas are the core of any scientific progress.
-Nevertheless, planning is a fundamental step towards success within medical settings.
+Nevertheless, planning is a fundamental step toward success within medical settings.
 Only a sophisticated study design can support experts during their research endeavors.
 Creating explicit hypotheses, employing adequate research methods, and computing statistical procedures are vital.
 Simply because precision can lead to meaningful results, overcome bias, and improve patients’ well-being.

 That said, even the most fascinating research ideas can fail due to poor management practices and insufficient funding.
 To attract funding, studies must be elegant, clear, and justified (Peat, 2011).
-A study protocol which explains the aim of the experiment and the main research steps is a must.
+A study protocol that explains the aim of the experiment and the main research steps is a must.
 The following considerations are fundamental:

 - Hypotheses should represent clear research questions and ideas

 - Study designs should answer the research questions and represent the main goal of the study